khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 ### Best Overall

-From my research, I've found that the best dock overall in the field seems to be CalDigit's TS3 Plus dock.
+From my research, I've found that the best dock overall in the field seems to be CalDigit's TS4 dock.
 The main reasons why:

-* Includes 3 dedicated USB Controllers
+* Includes 2 dedicated USB Controllers
-  * Dual Fresco Logic USB 3.0 Controllers (one for rear and front)
+  * Dual Fresco Logic USB 3.2 Controllers
-  * Single AsMedia USB 3.1 Controller (for rear 10Gbps USB-C)
-* Intel i210 PCIe Ethernet Controller
+* Intel i225 PCIe Ethernet Controller (2.5Gbe)
-* 87w USB-PD Charging
+* 98w USB-PD Charging
-* Single DisplayPort 1.2
+* Single DisplayPort 1.4
-* Thunderbolt 3 passthrough
+* Dual Thunderbolt 4 passthrough
   * can be used as additional DisplayPort output
 * SD 4.0 and UHS-II reader
-* Optical Audio

-If price is no issue, the TS3 Plus surpasses every dock out there currently.
-However due to how long this product's been out, a TS4 Plus is sure to be on the horizon.
+If price is no issue, the TS4 surpasses every dock out there currently

 ### Best for eGPU